On-line approach to off-line coloring problems on graphs with geometric representations: Introduction

-Theorem \ref{thm:filament} \ref{item:filament-upper} asserts in particular that interval filament graphs are $\chi$-bounded.
-This is also implied by a very recent result of Rok and Walczak \cite{RW14} that outerstring graphs are $\chi$-bounded, which is proved using different techniques leading to an enormous bound on the chromatic number.
-The $\chi$-boundedness of interval filament graphs implies that they form a \emph{proper} subclass of subtree overlap graphs, as the latter are not $\chi$-bounded.
-It seems that the proper inclusion between these two classes was not known before.
+Theorem \ref{thm:filament}~\ref{item:filament-upper} asserts in particular that the class of interval filament graphs is $\chi$-bounded.
+This is also implied by a recent result of Rok and Walczak \cite{RW14} that the class of outerstring graphs is $\chi$-bounded, which is proved using different techniques leading to an enormous bound on the chromatic number.
+Here, by contrast, the bound is pretty good.
+For instance, it follows that triangle-free interval filament graphs have chromatic number at most $15$.
+The fact that the class of interval filament graphs is $\chi$-bounded implies that it is a \emph{proper} subclass of the class of subtree overlap graphs, as the latter is not $\chi$-bounded.
+However, we are not aware of any reasonably small graph witnessing proper inclusion between these two classes.
+The example resulting from the bounds on the chromatic number (for $\omega=2$) has more than $2^{2^{14}}$ vertices.

 A \emph{$K_k$-free coloring} of a graph $G$ is a coloring of the vertices of $G$ such that every color class induces a $K_k$-free subgraph of $G$.
 A $K_2$-free coloring is just a proper coloring.
 The \emph{$K_k$-free chromatic number}, denoted by $\chi_k$, is the minimum number of colors sufficient for a $K_k$-free coloring of the graph.
 Our interest in $K_k$-free colorings comes from an attempt to prove the so-called \emph{quasi-planar graph conjecture}, which is discussed at the end of this section.
-The proof of Theorem \ref{thm:rectangle} \ref{item:clean-rectangle-upper} gives the following as a byproduct.
+The proof of Theorem \ref{thm:rectangle}~\ref{item:clean-rectangle-upper} gives the following as a by-product.

 \begin{theorem} Every clean rectangle overlap graph satisfies\/ $\chi_3=O_\omega(1)$. \end{theorem}